juanmilkah/silo/README.md

-# Silo 🔄
+# Silos 🔄

 ## Overview

-Silo is a lightweight command-line utility for converting between YAML and JSON file formats with ease.
+Silos is a lightweight command-line utility for converting between YAML and JSON file formats with ease.

 ## Features